 Table of Contents

-What is the Best camera bag for the amateur photographer?
+What is the Best camera bag for an amateur photographer?

-I must have accumulated at least 10 bags over the years and each serves a different purpose, and I assure you it does, and I assure my wife every time I buy a new one it does too.
+I must have accumulated at least 10 camera bags over the years and each bag serves a different purpose, and I assure my wife every time I buy a new one it does too.

-Anyway, back to bags.
-The thing is with choosing your backpack, it comes down to how much equipment you want to carry obviously, right?
+Anyway, back to camera bags.
+When choosing a camera backpack, it comes down to how much equipment you want to carry when you’re out photographing.